vincent-scw/String.Search/README.md

 # String.Search

 ## What is String.Search?
-String.Search is a simple library to implement a fuzzy search in a given list.
+String.Search is a simple library to implement a full text search with given patterns.

 ## How do I get started?
 Install the package from Nuget